mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ### Electronics enclosure

 I decided to make a clear electronics box enclosure, so everything would be kept safe and because I like visually inspecting the wiring without unassembling everything.
 It's pretty maddening when wires come loose every time you move the machine, so enclosures are a good idea.
 The basic principle for building my electronic enclosure can be found [here](https://makezine.com/projects/tape-hinge-acrylic-box-construction/).I used a CNC router cut out the acrylic case and mark the joints.
 I then routed some venting and dados so I could slide on the top.
 Finally, everything (except the sliding top) was glued with [CA glue](https://www.amazon.com/CA-glue/s?k=CA+glue). *pictures coming soon*

+### Making the remix Opentrons compatbile

+Unfortunately I then discovered that my limit switches were wired in conflict with the Opentrons software, so I repositioned all of my limit switches to reflect the X/Y/Z min (with the pipette sensor seated at Xmax).
+Next, I compiled the [custom Linux OS](https://github.com/Opentrons/buildroot) for Opentrons and uploaded to a [Raspberry PI 3+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
+I then connected the Raspberry Pi to the Smoothieboard with a [crossover](https://en.wikipedia.org/wiki/Ethernet_crossover_cable) ethernet cable.
+I specified a [static IP in my Smoothieware firmware](http://smoothieware.org/network) and then [directed the Opentrons software to that static IP](https://support.opentrons.com/en/articles/2934336-manually-adding-a-robot-s-ip-address).

+**Voila!!** I now have a Opentrons compatible liquid handler.

+Check her out in action:

 To be continued...